What is it?

 People with poor diet, alcoholism, and some types of slow-growing tumors called carcinoid tumors might be at risk for niacin deficiency.

 Are there safety concerns?

-Special precautions & warnings:Pregnancy and breast-feeding: Niacin and niacinamide are LIKELY SAFE for pregnant and breast-feeding women when taken in the recommended amounts.
-The recommended amount of niacin for pregnant or breast-feeding women is 30 mg per day for women under 18 years of age, and 35 mg for women over 18.
+Special precautions & warnings:Pregnancy and breast-feeding: Niacin is LIKELY SAFE for pregnant and breast-feeding women when taken by mouth in the recommended amounts.
+The maximum recommended amount of niacin for pregnant or breast-feeding women is 30 mg per day for women under 18 years of age, and 35 mg for women over 18.

 Are there interactions with medications?